 Ezra – tall, skinny hitchhiking ghost also known as the “skeleton”

 Gus – forever weighed down by ball and chain, this hitchhiking ghost is also known as the “Prisoner.”

 Beauregard – a character created by Ken Anderson to be the living butler/tour guide of the Mansion

 Ned Nub – another of the singing busts (first on the left)

 Phineas Pock – possibly Phineas P Pock, another of the singing busts

 Additional crypts can be found at the attraction’s exit.
-Aside from hauntingly humorous puns and ghostly gags, the “occupants,” have little significance in the attractions creation or story, short of possibly being part of the 999 ghosts that inhabit the Haunted Mansion.
+Aside from hauntingly humorous puns and ghostly gags, the “occupants,” have little significance in the creation or story of the attraction, short of possibly being part of the 999 ghosts that inhabit the Haunted Mansion.